This article is reviewed regularly (on a monthly basis) by Wego’s editorial team to ensure that the content is up to date & accurate.

 The Diwali celebrations in the UAE share a lot of similarities with those of the rest of the world, albeit with some minor differences.
 Jains, Sikhs and some Buddhists also celebrate the festival of lights.

-The preparations begin with ‘Dhanteras’, which includes a tradition to clean every house corner one week before the festival.
+The preparations begin with a tradition of cleaning every house corner one week before the festival.
 People start renovating their homes, discarding useless items, and purchasing new items like kitchen appliances, electronics, clothes, vehicles, etc.

 The third day or the ‘Main Diwali’, is when most of the festivities take place.
-People wear their best outfits and organize fireworks sessions along with parties and special events to mark new beginnings.
+People wear their best outfits and offer their prayers to Lord Ganesh and Goddess Laxmi, the Hindu Gods of wealth and protection.
+Fireworks light up the sky, and people indulge in parties and special events like singing, dancing and card games.

 Shopping for gold